gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

-After an SCTP association has been established the key managment function will need to get the list of DTLS key management IDs that was present in DTLS Key Management parameter in the INIT and INIT-ACK chunks.
+After an SCTP association has been established the key managment function will need to get the list of DTLS key management IDs that was present in DTLS Key Management parameter in the INIT and INIT ACK chunks.
 This list will be used by the seleted DTLS key management method to derive security keys and prevent down grade attacks.